Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 The faculty requires that all aspects of the project follow the guidelines set out by ECS.

 ##### Critical success factor
 It is critical to the success of the project and to the faculty that all guidelines set out by them are followed.
+This includes but is not limited to the project student agreement.

 #### Wider Rocket Community

 To improve and extend openRocket.
-To automate some processes, such as choosing variables, and exporting landing results.
+This includes but is not limited to automating some processes, such as choosing variables, and exporting landing results, having the ability to export these results for future reference.

 ##### Critical success factor
 In order to be useful for the wider rocket community, it is vital that the software is open-source.
 This allows the community to use and edit our software under the open source license.
 If the project is not open source, the benefit to the rocket community would be greatly reduced.